 The Town had a revaluation effective on the Grand List of October 1, 2023 (2024-25 fiscal year).
 The next revaluation is scheduled for October 1, 2028.
 Under Section 12-62 of the Connecticut General Statutes, as amended, the Town must do a revaluation every five years and the assessor must fully inspect each parcel, including measuring or verifying the exterior dimensions of a building and entering and examining the interior of the building once every ten years.
 Section 12-62 also imposes a penalty on municipalities that fail to effect revaluations as required, with certain exceptions.
 Municipalities may choose to phase-in real property assessment increases resulting from a revaluation, but such phase-in must be implemented in less than five assessment years.
 The maintenance of an equitable tax base, and the location and appraisal of all real and personal property within the Town for inclusion onto the Grand List are the responsibilities of the Town's Assessor's Office.
-The Grand List represents the total of assessment Appeals determines whether adjustments to the Assessor's list on assessments under appeal are warranted.
+The Grand List represents the total of assessed values for all taxable real and personal property and motor vehicles located within the Town on October 1.
+A Board of Assessment Appeals determines whether adjustments to the Assessor's list on assessments under appeal are warranted.
 Assessments for real property are computed at seventy percent (70%) of the estimated market value at the time of the last general revaluation.